 Using Next/Image with custom loader configurations

 Next.js <Image> defaults to an internal optimization pipeline that aggressively normalizes URLs and strips authentication tokens or custom query parameters.
-When routing through enterprise Digital Asset Management (DAM) systems requiring HMAC signatures, this causes 403 Forbidden responses, forces browser fallback to unoptimized originals, and severely degrades Largest Contentful Paint (LCP).
-For foundational architecture patterns, consult Responsive Image & Video Delivery.
+When routing through enterprise Digital Asset Management (DAM) systems requiring HMAC signatures, this causes 403 Forbidden responses, forces browser fallback to unoptimized originals, and severely degrades LCP.
+For foundational architecture patterns, see Responsive Image & Video Delivery.

 Step 1: Implement the Custom Loader Function

 Create a TypeScript module that intercepts src, width, and quality props.
-The function must reconstruct the transformation URL while explicitly preserving existing signature parameters.
-Avoid mutating the original query string directly; instead, parse and rebuild it to maintain cryptographic validity.
+Reconstruct the transformation URL while preserving existing signature parameters.

 // lib/custom-image-loader.ts